 I’m not the greatest pie-maker…I still need to improve my baking skills in that area!
 So I thought I would attempt an easier recipe, and this Rustic Plum Tart I found at MyRecipes seemed like a good place to start.
 The original recipe has a note that says, “If the plums are very ripe, their juices may ooze out of the tart and onto the parchment paper [lined pan], but this adds to the desserts’ rustic charm.”
-I had a little oozing, but not that much, and I liked the rustic look of this tart.
-There’s a syrup made from the extra juices of the plums, which is drizzled over the entire tart after baking and then drizzled a little more on each piece when serving.
+When I made my tart, there was a little oozing, but not that much, and I really liked the rustic look of this tart.
+There’s a syrup made from the extra juices of the plums, which is drizzled over the entire tart after baking and then drizzled a little more on each piece when served.
 Those drizzles of syrup makes the tart really yummy!

 Makes 8 servings

 Line your baking sheet with parchment paper and coat parchment paper with cooking spray.
-Preheat oven to 350 degrees.
+Preheat oven to 350˚F.

 Stir together sliced plums, sugar, plum preserves, vanilla extract, and allspice or cinnamon in a large bowl.
 Let mixture stand 30 minutes at room temperature, stirring occasionally.
 Meanwhile, unroll pie crust on the parchment-lined baking sheet and using a rolling pin, roll into a larger 12-inch circle.